-The purpose of the aquatic vertebrate study was to monitor the presence, distribution and abundance of fish and amphibian species throughout Georgia-Pacific's Fort Bragg ownership and in the TMRW specifically.
+The purpose of the aquatic vertebrate study was to monitor the presence, distribution and abundance of fish and amphibian species throughout TTC's Fort Bragg ownership and in the TMRW specifically.
 The listing of the coho salmon and the proposed listing of steelhead trout as threatened under the Endangered Species Act has necessitated increased monitoring efforts throughout their ranges.
-This situation accents the importance of monitoring efforts on managed timberlands and provides the rational for our focus on salmonids in this report.
-Georgia-Pacific is currently developing a multi-species HCP which may affect the method and intensity of future aquatic vertebrate monitoring.
-Additional information presented here includes an analysis of habitat associations with salmonid abundance, description of our tailed frog survey and a review of other fisheriesrelated activities occurring in the TMRW.
+This listing highlights the importance of monitoring efforts on managed timberlands and provides the rationale for our focus on salmonids in this report.
+TTC is currently developing a multi-species HCP which may affect the method and intensity of future aquatic vertebrate monitoring.
+Additional information presented here includes a review of other fisheries-related activities occurring in the TMRW.